riceissa/issarice.com/wiki/june-2016-givewell-board-meeting.md

 1:17:15: elie: givewell experimental: could fund startups, could fund RCTs, etc., but with the goal of getting a new GW top charity.

+1:23:15: comments on which of the "four paths" for GW are best?

+1:24:14: any competitors to GW from outside?
+I know there are a few that "feed on" what GW is doing.

+No, there aren't.

+1:24:51: dean carlan et al have deep dives in organizations and asks similar questions, but not as deep as GW, and not clear it will lead to recs for donors. slogan on their website: [something].
+Impact Matters. but they give recs based on what you already want (?). (–1:26:30)

+1:27:27: holden has been the main blogger for the past 10 years, so now that he's working on open phil, getting some of the other staff to replace him has been challenging.

+1:28:55: non-Gv money might go down b/c so much depends on what the top donors are doing.
+80%+ retention?

+1:29:43: GW staff compensation. for a long time it was driven by a startup mindset. we actively recruit ppl who will earn less than what they could earn elsewhere. which worked well. but as staff matured, we did market-value comparisons for roles that we had. primarily the same stuff as we did for executive compensation. that plus living cost adjustments. we'll do that this year. no significant changes or lowered salary. we're growing from explicitly expecting ppl to make less to being more reasonable.

+1:32:50: no reason to expect Gw and open phil will have separate takes on this salary thing.
+GW expenses could grow as we get out of this "startup mode".

+1:33:55: very roughly in the 10%-20% range for raises. ppl are gonna raise families in the bay area.

 # Commentary

 Coming soon.